Neubauer-Group/hybrid-QGNN/README.md

     Notebook will save edgewise efficiency plots.

+    This notebook was not very structured, but you can look at it to see some examples of analysis you might do.

 First steps in future work: I was never able to properly implement GPU compatibility with Pennylane and Pytorch working together, although it definitely should be possible.
 CPU vs GPU control is set in qgnn_run.py

 Investigation of circuit depth and gate choices on model performance would be very interesting.
 Can the right choices surpass classical networks?